-Lima beans (also called butter beans for their luxuriously buttery texture) are a type of legume native to Central and South America.
+Lima beans (also called patani, and butter beans for their luxuriously buttery texture) are a type of legume native to Central and South America.
 Ever think to yourself, lima bean sounds remarkably like Lima, the city?
 Well, you are one smart cookie, and this realization is not a coincidence.
 The name “lima” comes from the capital city of Peru, where these beans were first cultivated.

 They belong to the Fabaceae family, including fava beans, lentils, and peanuts.
 Lima beans are harvested between October and December.
 Today, they are grown in moist, well-drained soil in mild temperatures in different parts of the world, including the United States, Mexico, and Peru.

 Fresh or dried lima beans are popularly integrated into South American and Caribbean soups and stews as they add texture, depth, and flavor.